abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/01-Create a virtual machine.md

 <validation step="5b0e6dcc-0bdc-40a8-8012-226e432663c5" />

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
-If you receive a success message, you have successfully validated the lab.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.

 ### Review